Fear State: Critical reception

-The crossover overall received positive reviews from critics, with many critics praising the action, the artwork, the plot, and tie-ins.
+The crossover overall received positive reviews from critics, with many critics praising the action, the artwork, the plot, and the tie-ins.
 However, there was criticism due to the story's sluggish pacing.
 According to Comic Book Roundup, the main event received a score of 7.5 out of 10.
 David Brooke from AIPT wrote "Batman #116 is a feast for the eyes, and an exciting comic due to its backup and some exciting action-packed moments.
 The main story moves the story forward very little, but it does bring us closer to the end of "Fear State" in the slickest looking book of the week".
 Joshua McDonald from Batman News wrote: "After months of dragging its feet, James Tynion's "Fear State" finally moves the plot forward.
 There is still an abundance of problems here, but at least we got something positive.
 Granted, I feel like a shill for praising something as rudimentary as plot progression, but that is unfortunately the reality we live in these days".
 Max Byrne from Dark Knight News wrote: "Batman #117 brings everything nicely to a well crafted close.
 The "Fear State" arc has been engrossing and exciting, dangerous and heartfelt.
 Gotham City has gone through the wringer yet again, and has come out the other side in a better place.
 The future is bright, the future is Batman!"